applied-crypto-lab/mal-ext-circuits/README.md

 #### To run the relevant tests, do the following:

   - Open four terminals.
 Navigate to the `compute` directory in each and run `LAN.sh` script.
-  - The program ```run-comp.sh``` runs all three computational parties as well as the required PICCO seed generation program as party 0
+  - The program ```run-comp.sh``` runs all three computational parties as well as the required seed generation program as party 0
   - The command structure is
     - ```./run-comp.sh <circuit type> <threat model> <alg> <config file suffix> <party#> <debug flag>```
       - circuit type is in {arith, bit}